 - Patients debilitated or deconditioned after a long hospital stay

-- Those with newly inserted feeding tubes qualify for a short stay in Skilled Nursing, with a focus on patient/family education
+- Those with newly inserted feeding tubes qualify for a short stay in the skilled nursing facility, with a focus on patient/family education

 - Any patients needing physical, occupational, speech or respiratory therapy